Item configuration in Angular Toolbar component

 • The CheckBox component can be included by importing the CheckBox module from ej2-buttons.

-• Initialize the CheckBox in template property, in which the Toolbar item type set as Input.
+• Initialize the CheckBox in template property, where the Toolbar item type is set as Input.

-• Related CheckBox component properties are also can be configured like as below.
+• Related CheckBox component properties can also be configured as shown below.

 new CheckBox({ label: 'Checkbox', checked: true })